Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

     Writing updated SLS state to sls_dump.json
     ```

-7. Inspect the differences between the original SLS state file and the modified one:
+1. Inspect the differences between the original SLS state file and the modified one.

     ```bash
     ncn# diff sls_dump.original.json sls_dump.json
     ```

-8. Perform a SLS load state operation to replace the contents of SLS with the data from the `sls_dump.json` file.
+1. Perform an SLS load state operation to replace the contents of SLS with the data from the `sls_dump.json` file.

     Get an API Token:
     ```bash